spiral/docs/security/validation.md

 use Spiral\Validation;

 return [
-    // Checkers are resolved using container and provide ability to isolate some validation rules
+    // Checkers are resolved using container and provide the ability to isolate some validation rules
     // under common name and class.
 You can register new checkers at any moment without any
     // performance issues.
     'checkers'   => [